What Is Interactive Content? – How to Use and Create It

-By now you have understood what is interactive content and how it works.
-And now it's time to discuss the most important part - types of interactive content you can create:
+By now you would have understood what interactive content is and how it works.
+And now it’s time to discuss the most important part – the types of interactive content you can create:

 1. Interactive Quizzes

 Interactive quizzes are one of the most common types of interactive content out there on the internet today.
-We have seen whole companies like BuzzFeed built around interactive quizzes.
+We have seen companies like BuzzFeed built completely around interactive quizzes.

 Well, there is a good reason behind it.
 Interactive quizzes have phenomenal stats to lure marketers.
 Did you know that 96% of users who start BuzzFeed quizzes finish them?